Today’s organization operates in a world of

 engagement, clearly communicating them to workers and explaining what’s

-expected from hires are crucial. - For the sake of clarity and assurance of appropriate
+• For the sake of clarity and assurance of appropriate

 conduct, post formal guidelines for online communication within your own